 To learn bagua zhang there are many schools of thought.
 Bruce Frantzis’s teacher, Grandmaster Liu Hung Chieh, was fortunate to study bagua with disciples of both the martial art tradition of Tung Hai Chuan (who popularized bagua zhang) and the Taoist monastic tradition, which is virtually unknown in the West.
 During his teens and twenties in Beijing, Liu studied with many of Tung’s students and grandstudents.

-Liu teachings emphasized the monastic tradition emphasizes the Bagua Single Palm Change where mastering this one palm change is all that is necessary to explore the I Ching’s eight triagram energies of change.
+Liu teachings emphasized the monastic tradition that emphasizes the Bagua Single Palm Change, where mastering this one palm change is all that is necessary to explore the I Ching’s eight trigram energies of change.

 Depending on the nature of the student and experience, learning bagua zhang in this tradition typically progresses in a series of five stages:

 - Preliminary Bagua Zhang Practices and Warm-ups